 With coffee in hand we headed down to The Hitch, a mobile eatery park with permanent food trucks serving up a variety of fare from pitas to porchetta.
 Still full from the cinnamon roll, we didn’t get anything to munch on, but definitely a spot we will keep in mind for our next visit.

-After a leisurely walk through downtown, we jumped in the car and headed to Middleton Brewing.
+After a leisurely walk through downtown, we headed to Middleton Brewing.
 Not only do they brew great beers on site, but they are very dog friendly.
 Upon arrival, we were greeted by a sweet dog in the parking lot and later met by two more dogs running around inside.
-Everyone from the owners to the patrons were welcoming and dog friendly.
-We really enjoyed Middleton Brewing’s seasonal Pecan Amber, Galena Belgian Dubel and Pepperhead IPA (brewed with jalapeños).
-It also happened to be their “Friendsgiving” potluck when we visited and one of the co-owners was dishing out really good homemade gumbo.
-For those who visit on a regular night, there’s complimentary popcorn and a food truck outside serving up sliders.
+Everyone from the owners to the patrons were welcoming and loved dogs.
+Our favorite beers were the seasonal Pecan Amber, Galena Belgian Dubel and Pepperhead IPA (brewed with jalapeños).
+Oh, and there’s complimentary popcorn.

 Since we choose to travel with our Husky, we always look for friendly activities and places to hang out.
 We know we can’t have Leo with us 24/7 and there are times where we want to enjoy a nice meal and leave him at home, but we love to find and support places that welcome well behaved dogs and their responsible owners.

 Now, on to the Texas style BBQ.
-During our time in San Marcos, we did make it out to Black’s Barbecue in Lockhart and The Salt Lick in Driftwood.
+We did make it out to Black’s Barbecue in Lockhart and The Salt Lick in Driftwood.
 Both of which we would highly recommend when you’re planning your visit to San Marcos.
 Get the beef ribs at Black’s, which weigh in anywhere from one to two pounds.
 The smokey meat is so juicy and tender, definitely one of the best beef ribs we’ve ever had – and we’ve tried the beef ribs at The Salt Lick, Franklin Barbecue and La Barbecue.
 The Black family did bring their barbecue to San Marcos with the opening of Kent Black’s Barbecue in downtown.

 The Salt Lick is a popular BBQ spot that has a bring your own beer policy and a winery on site.
 Our favorite items were the wet (fatty) brisket, coleslaw with sesame seeds and their bread and pickles.
 Our recommendation would be to bring a cooler of beer, order brisket by the pound, add a side of coleslaw and enjoy it with some bread and pickles.